nourshoreibah/Were_You_Really_Reading/README.md

 2. **AWS Lambda Function**
 - **Node.JS** runtime environment
-- **OpenAI API**
 - Does the following:
-  - Checks DynamoDB for existing quiz to prevent unescessary OpenAI API calls
+  - Checks DynamoDB for existing quiz to prevent unescessary inference
-  - Generates new quizzes using OpenAI's JSON response mode if existing quiz not found
+  - Calls custom fine-tuned Phi3 Model to generate new quizzes if existing quiz not found
   - Stores new quiz in DynamoDB
+  - Responds to cline with quiz

 3. **AWS API Gateway**
 - Creates a REST API for lambda function

+4. **Custom Fine-Tuned Phi3 Mini Deployment (Runpod Serverless)**
+- Generates quizzes given websie content
+- Called by the Lambda Function above

 ### Features
+- Custom Fine-Tuned Phi3 Mini Model for quiz generation
 - Simple, intuitive, and interactive UI with dynamic content
-- Text extraction and filtering: Extracts website content and removes unescessary characters to reduce cost of OpenAI API call
-- AI Quiz generation that works on any website that isn't abnormally long (can add support for long websites in the future by splitting websites into portions and making multiple API calls)
-- Persistent application state that allows user to seamlessly close popup and revisit without losing progress
-- Serverless, lower-cost quiz generation function
+- Built on a completely serverless, pay per second architecture
 - Efficient quiz generation with DynamoDB to prevent repeat quizzes
-- Blurs page until show answers or reset is clicked to discourage cheating ;)
-- Indicates which answer is correct, which you selected, and a graphic displaying your score upon clicking "show answers"
 ### UI Screenshots
 ![image](readmeImages/largeScreenshots.jpg)
 ### App Demo